 Adonis Creed (Michael B. Jordan) has become world champion.
-He is at the prime of his career, but achieved the title by beating a champion who was not at the prime of his.
+He is at the prime of his career, but he achieved the title by beating a champion who was not at the prime of his.
 Thus, Adonis does not feel entirely deserving of the title.
-Not long after winning the championship, a Russion boxer by the name of Viktor Drago (Florian Munteanu) comes forward as wanting to fight Adonis for the championship.
+Not long after winning the championship, a Russian boxer named of Viktor Drago (Florian Munteanu) comes forward, challenging Adonis for the championship.

 Viktor is massive, he is powerful, and he is a skilled boxer, but he is much more than just a formidable opponent for Adonis.
-Viktor is the son of Ivan Drago (Dolph Lundgren), the boxer responsible for killing Adonis’ father in a boxing match.
+Viktor is the son of Ivan Drago (Dolph Lundgren), the boxer responsible for killing Adonis’ father in a boxing match decades earlier.
 This is a very personal match for Adonis, who seeks to redeem his family name by defeating the son of his father’s killer.
-Unfortunately, Rocky Balboa (Sylvester Stallone) cannot support Adonis taking this challenge, so Adonis may have to go into this fight without the boxing legend in his corner.
+Unfortunately, mentor Rocky Balboa (Sylvester Stallone) cannot support Adonis taking on this challenge, so Adonis may have to go into this fight without the boxing legend in his corner.

 The Pros & Cons

 |The Pros||The Cons|

 I really enjoyed the storyline and the tension between Adonis Creed and Viktor Drago.
 They were both the sons of iconic boxers, but their fathers had very different reputations.
 I liked seeing how Ivan’s loss to Rocky impacted his life and I enjoyed seeing Viktor’s drive toward redeeming his family name.
 Adonis also wanted to redeem his family name.
 While his father was well respected, Adonis’ family name was stained by the tragedy that befell his father at the hands of Ivan Drago.